-The detector XRD 0820 works as a complete X-Ray detector, the sensor and its electronics are housed in one package.
-The flat panel sensor of the XRD 0820 is fabricated using thin film technology based on amorphous silicon technology.
+The flat panel sensor of the XRD 1620 is fabricated using thin film technology based on amorphous silicon technology.
 Electronically, the sensors are much like conventional photodiode arrays.
 Each pixel in the array consists of a light-sensing photodiode and a switching Thin Film Transistor (TFT) in the same electronic circuit.
 Amorphous silicon photodiodes are sensitive to visible light, with a response curve roughly comparable to human vision.
-The sensitivity of amorphous silicon photodiodes peaks in green wavelengths, well matched to scintillators such as CsI or Gd_2O_2S :Tb (commercially available as LANEX or DRZ scintillators).
+The sensitivity of amorphous silicon photodiodes peaks in green wavelengths, well matched to scintillators such as CsI or $Gd_2O_2S$ :Tb(commercially available as LANEX® scintillators).
 The response has the excellent linearity of a charge-integrating biased photodiode.